tlex-web/sanitize-csv/README.md

-# CLI application to sanitize CSV files from duplicate delimiters
+# CLI application to sanitize csv files from duplicate delimiters

 How to use this application?

-run `python -3 -m sanitize_csv.py`
+run `python -3 -m sanitize_csv_files.py`

 Select the file that you want to sanitize and clarify, if your path is a relative or absolute path.
 Then provide the delimiter used in the csv file.